khaosdoctor/presentations/sources/kneel-before-zod/slides.md

 <!--
 - the new kid on the block, arktype allows you to create types from a mix of Zod and IO
 - Still not that easy to read or understand
--->
+- Uses a mix of string types and object types, it's not consistent -->

 ---